Parisa-Bagherzadeh/Online-Marketplace/README.md

 # Online Marketplace 👗🧸🪑

 Welcome to the simple Online Marketplace!
-This project is is a work-in-progress implementation of an online marketplace using Django
+This project is a work-in-progress implementation of an online marketplace using Django

 This README will provide an overview of the project and its current status.